 NewHydrogen further expands green hydrogen technology research program at UCLA

-Company expands the existing research program to develop a hydrogen generator that fully takes advantage of its catalyst technology

-/EIN News/ -- SANTA CLARITA, Calif., Nov.
-01, 2022 (GLOBE NEWSWIRE) -- NewHydrogen, Inc. (OTC: NEWH), the developer of a breakthrough technology to produce low-cost green hydrogen, today announced that it has executed an agreement to further expand the existing sponsored research agreement with the University of California at Los Angeles (UCLA) to develop technology to reduce the cost of green hydrogen production.
+SANTA CLARITA, Calif., Nov.
+01, 2022 (GLOBE NEWSWIRE) -- NewHydrogen, Inc. NEWH, the developer of a breakthrough technology to produce low-cost green hydrogen, today announced that it has executed an agreement to further expand the existing sponsored research agreement with the University of California at Los Angeles (UCLA) to develop technology to reduce the cost of green hydrogen production.
 The new agreement expands the scope of the program to include the development of efficient and stable hydrogen production using PEM electrolyzers.

 The goal of NewHydrogen's sponsored research at UCLA is to lower the cost of green hydrogen by systematically reducing the cost and increasing the performance of critical components of hydrogen generators.
 These electrolyzers split water into oxygen and hydrogen and currently rely on rare materials such as iridium and platinum, which account for a substantial portion of the cost.